 Bring no more than two people.
 Or bring more than that.
 It’s entirely up to you.

-I know a lot of sources will tell you to not let a lot of people tag along with you.
-I’m on the fence with this one.
-It’s a really special experience and some brides want to share it with their mom, his mom, their MOH, bridesmaids, grandmother, father, etc. I say as long as you won’t be swayed by a crowd’s opinion and can choose a dress based on the your likes and yours alone, then bring however many people you want.
+We know a lot of sources will tell you to not let a lot of people tag along with you, but we’re on the fence.
+It’s a really special experience and some soonly-weds want to share it with their mom, their partner’s mom, their MOH, bridesmaids, grandmother, father, etc. We say as long as you won’t be swayed by a crowd’s opinion and can choose a dress based on the your likes and yours alone, then bring however many people you want.
+But be sure to check the boutique’s policy first!
+Some are very strict about how many guests are welcome to accompany an engaged person.

 Do your hair and makeup.